johnny353535/yoi/docs/_pages/start/index.md

 In addition to rather simple and static elements, YOI also features more complex and interactive elements.
 [DatePickers](components/datePicker.html), [Modals](components/modal.html), [PopOvers](components/popOver.html) – all these elements are configured via custom HTML attributes that we call _hooks_.
 Think of this a simple key/value pairs to enable different options – eg. `yoi-modal="cache:true;"` tells the modal script to preload the content of a modal page so it opens faster.

+### Behaviours

+Sometimes you wish to fade-in an element on the page as soon as it entered the viewport or make another element stick to the top edge of the screen once you scrolled past it.
+YOI has many useful [Behaviours](behaviours/) already built in.
+You can apply and configure them on any element in you HTML via YOI’s _hooks_ syntax.

 ### Actions

 Do you need a button that opens all accordions on a page?
 For use cases like this, we enabled another kind of _hook_, one that binds an action to an element (like a button).
-It may look like this: `<button yoi-action="openAllAccordions">Open all Accordions</button>`.
+It may look like this: `<button yoi-action="Accordion.openAll;">Open all Accordions</button>`.